-Under the leadership of Andy Matthews our Campus Dean, our tutors are dedicated to bringing their real-life experience in practice into the classroom, providing our students with genuine insight into the subject matter.
+Under the leadership of Helen Avis our Campus Dean, our tutors are dedicated to bringing their real-life experience in practice into the classroom, providing our students with genuine insight into the subject matter.
 Each of our students are assigned a personal tutor and have regular one-to-one meetings where they can get advice on the course and career aspirations.
 As regular tutors are based in our campuses they operate an ‘open door’ policy, so students can talk to them whenever they need to.

 After achieving a First Class Law and Management Science degree, and passing the predecessor to the LPC at ULaw, Helen qualified as a solicitor.
 She worked for several years in private practice, as a commercial litigator, at firms including Hammond Suddards (now Squire Patton Boggs).
 Helen then moved into legal education, and spent many years teaching at Nottingham Law School, leading their Commercial Litigation module, and teaching across the LPC, GDL and LLb programmes.
 Helen joined ULaw in 2019, and is the Programme and Student Lead for the LPC, teaching Dispute Resolution on the LPC, and Tort on the LLb.